In the ever-evolving world of digital marketing, measuring the effectiveness of your advertising efforts is crucial.

 This indicates that for every dollar you invested in the campaign, you earned $5 in revenue.
 Generally, a higher ROAS is considered better, but the "ideal" ROAS can vary depending on your industry, advertising goals, and profit margins.

-Beyond the Basics: Advanced ROAS Considerations
+Advanced ROAS Considerations

 While the core formula is simple, calculating ROAS can get more nuanced depending on your advertising strategy.
 Here are some additional factors to consider: